 From the first calculation of the far field, how often should it calculate the far field, as a multiplier of the simulation time step.

--g <FC>, --getFourierComponent=<FC>

-'''

-(int, optional, default = 0)

-'''
+- -q, --getFourierComponent, (int)

-Whether to time integrate assuming a single Fourier frequency component.
+- Whether to time integrate assuming a single Fourier frequency component.

-'''

--f <freq>, --frequency=<freq>

-(float, optional)

-'''
+- -f, --frequency, (float)

-<freq> is the Fourier component frequency, ignored if getFourierComponent = 0.
+Fourier component frequency, ignored if getFourierComponent = 0.